AngeloAlgarne/odoo-test-project/README.md

 # Learnings
 This section will be updated every once in a while.
-1. Docker: `pull`, `build`, `run`, `compose`.
+- Docker: `pull`, `build`, `run`, `compose`.
-2. A general workflow on developing inside a docker container.
+- A general workflow on developing inside a docker container.
 This mostly for cases in which I do not want to download packages locally.
-3. General idea of developing odoo modules.
+- General idea of developing odoo modules.
 Still need to watch more tutorials.
-4. Some common licenses available in GitHub.
+- Some common licenses available in GitHub.
 This project has an MIT Lisence.
+- Docker's Dev Environments

 # Contact
 If you wish to contact me, please direct message me in LinkedIn ([in/johnangeloalgarne](https://www.linkedin.com/in/johnangeloalgarne/)).